-- Family Planning: A Global Handbook for Providers/ Essentials of Contraceptive Technology (2007) - WHO Medical Eligibility Criteria (including wall chart and wheel).
+- Family Planning: A Global Handbook for Providers/ Essentials of Contraceptive Technology (2007) - WHO Medical Eligibility Criteria (including wall chart and wheel) - PowerPoint Presentations and resources - Anatomic models (arm, breast, pelvis, penis).

 Selection criteria for participants

 It is advisable to ensure a mix of different cadres of healthcare providers for each course.
 Selected participants should include healthcare providers working in emergency settings (doctors, nurses, and community health workers).
 Participants may be drawn from a variety of service areas that deal with FP especially maternal and child health (MCH) and community health services.